vbrusse/doca-comch/README.md

 The nrUE (nr-uesoftmodem) shall be started with the flag '--loader.ldpc.shlibversion _armral' that indicates the OAI Loader to load and executed the customized 'libldpc_armral.so' instead of the standard ldpc library from OAI.
 This is the doca_comch shared library that contains the clients nrLDPC_decod_client and nrLDPC_encod_client that implement the OAI interfaces.

-When a LDPC decoding (Uplink) or a LDPC encoding (Downlink) function call happens in the OAI stack (DU High-PHY layer) the doca_comch client (host side) will be called to offload the LDPC function on DPU (server) and the function will be run on Arm multicore CPUs properly.
+When a 5G OAI DU High-PHY layer needs to perform LDPC decoding (for the uplink) or encoding (for the downlink), it calls a function in the shared library libldpc_armral.so.
+This library, loaded by the OAI Loader, then offloads the LDPC task from the host CPU to a DPU server.
+The DOCA Comch client on the host communicates through a established PCIe communication channel with the DOCA Comch server on the DPU to handle this offload.
+Once offloaded, the ArmRAL LDPC kernel runs efficiently on the DPU's Arm multicore CPUs.

 ## ArmRAL